asyncjs/async-website/_posts/2019-12-05-designing-network-sympathetic-applications.md

 This meetup now be sponsored by [Automattic](https://automattic.com/work-with-us/), so beers and pizzas for all!
 If you have any dietary requirements, please get in touch at hello AT asyncjs DOT com.

+You are welcome to [sign up for this talk on meetup](https://www.meetup.com/Async-Web-Tech-Meetup/).